-Users have been complaining forever now about the notoriously slow geth sync on the official Ethereum wallet.
-Some even question the level of decentralization of a cryptocurrency which requires several hundred gigabytes of hard drive space and which may take weeks to fully sync with the rest of the network.
+Some even question the level of scaling capabilities of a cryptocurrency which requires several hundred gigabytes of hard drive space and which may take weeks to fully sync with the rest of the network.

-While geth syncs, full Ethereum node admins may end up seeing a screen such as this one for a very long time:
+While geth syncs, full Ethereum node admins may end up seeing a screen, such as the one below, for a very long time:

 There are countless valid arguments in the “Ethereum sync is too slow” camp – and the Ethereum core devs did take note of the issue.